 People with disabilities are hardwired to think outside the box.
 This conditioning over time has given us an innate ability to see things from a different perspective, which absolutely enhances the impact we can have at work.

 In 2013, I met Senator Tom Harkin (now retired) in Washington, D.C.
 We chatted about aviation–since we’re both pilots–and the work we were both doing to support ratification of the UN Convention Rights on the Persons with Disability in the U.S. Senate.
 Unfortunately, ratification remains a ways off.
 In the meantime, we're both committed to increasing the number of people with disabilities, wherever they're born, to land meaningful, waged jobs.

 In fact, on Dec.
 7 and 8, Sen. Harkin is convening more than 180 leaders from governments, businesses, foundations, NGOs, and more—across 31 countries—in Washington, DC. for the inaugural Harkin International Disability Employment Summit.
 Attendees will share ideas, offer suggestions, and develop strategies for increasing disability employment.

 Disability or no disability, Harkin Summit attendees will work to create more paths to decent work for people with disabilities.
 I’m so thrilled that he’s spearheading this important Summit.

-During the meeting, Handicap International will release its new white paper—here's a sneak peek—on the situation of wage employment of people with disabilities in ten low-income countries.
+During the meeting, HI will release its new white paper—here's a sneak peek—on the situation of wage employment of people with disabilities in ten low-income countries.
 The paper will serve as a resource for local businesses and employment bureaus that are piloting innovative ways to get people to work, and retain their skills.

 So to all employers—please open your minds and your office doors to skilled job seekers with disabilities.
 See past any obvious disability, and give them a chance.
 You’ll be glad you did.